-Short in stature, but tough and uncompromising as a player, Bremner captained Leeds through the 60s and 70s and although there are certainly more skillful players in my top 10, there is no one who has played with the same amount of pride and passion for his team.
+Short in stature, but tough and uncompromising as a player, Bremner captained Leeds through the '60s and '70s, and although there are certainly more skillful players in my top 10, nobody played with more pride and passion for his team.

 2. Peter Lorimer

 Peter Lorimer played for Leeds from 1962 to 1978 and from 1984 to 1985, with a total of 703 appearances.